GCTC-NTGC/gc-digital-talent/documentation/linux-setup.md

 ## PHP

-22.04 does not come with PHP 8.2 in its repositories.
-Add the [Ondrej PPA](https://launchpad.net/~ondrej/+archive/ubuntu/php/) and lets install it with some extensions.
+Ubuntu 22.04 does not come with PHP 8.2 in its repositories.
+Add the [Ondrej PPA](https://launchpad.net/~ondrej/+archive/ubuntu/php/) and install PHP 8.2 with some extensions.

 ```
 sudo add-apt-repository ppa:ondrej/php